astroMGMG/kepler_ttv/kepler_procedures/README.md

 - `old_notebooks/` - Possibly depricated ipython notebooks that were used for development.

-#An Overview of the Packages used in this Project
+#An Overview of the Packages Required by this Project
 ##1 - The `kplr` package
-The `kplr` package will provide the greatest functionality with the most ease.
+The `kplr` package will provide tools to access the Kepler lightcurve data from MAST.
-This is a python package but can be used within Julia via the package `PyCall`.
+This is a Python package but can be used within Julia via the package `PyCall` (see below).

 ####`kplr` Installation instructions
 Either: